CRESS-Surrey/eXtraWidgets/doc/NetLogo-7-migration-notes.md

 - `ExtraWidgetsExtension.primitiveMetadataFallback()` remains a build-time bridge because NetLogo's `PrimsJson` tool calls `load` without an installed extension folder.
 The previous directory-scanning workaround has been removed; the fallback now uses the widget jars that sbt is already packaging.
 - `xw/src/main/scala/uk/ac/surrey/xw/extension/util/package.scala` still uses NetLogo internals such as `Activation`, `Context`, and `makeConcurrentJob` for anonymous command execution.
 Headless tests now cover `xw:on-change`, property-specific `xw:on-...-change`, and button command callbacks, but desktop/user-driven callback scheduling still needs a real NetLogo 7 GUI smoke test.
 - The smoke test proved package loading and basic headless primitive operation, but it did not prove Swing widget rendering, tab placement, user-driven event updates, GUI button clicks, or desktop unload/reload behavior.
+- `test-models/xw-gui-test.nlogox` has been generated and verified to load through NetLogo 7 headless, but it still needs to be run manually in the NetLogo 7 desktop UI.
 - `xw/build.sbt` currently has `netLogoHomepage := "https://github.com/NetLogo/NetLogo-Extension-Plugin"`, which looks like plugin sample metadata rather than the xw project homepage.
 Review before release.

 ## Suggested Next Steps